jhsu802701/rails_from_scratch_rails5/10-03-user_delete.md

   end
   helper_method :may_destroy_user
 ```
-* In the file app/controllers/users_controller.rb, add the line "# rubocop:disable Metrics/ClassLength" to the very beginning and the line "# rubocop:disable Metrics/ClassLength" to the very end of the file.
 * Enter the command "sh testc.sh".
 All tests should pass.
 * Enter the command "sh testcl.sh".
 All tests should pass, and there should be no offenses.